Dr. Pema Choephyel

 Mr. Ugyen holds a Masters Degree in “Applied Community Change & Conservation” from the Future Generations Graduate School, West Virginia, USA.
 He comes from Paro.

-Singye Dorji has been the Fund’s finance officer since 1997.
+Singye Dorji is the Chief Financial Officer since 1st July 2017.
+He has been selected through open competition process.
+Prior to his current position he has served as Trust Fund’s Finance Officer since 1997 till 2010.
+Thereafter he continued to serve as the Acting Chief Financial Officer (ACFO) for more than seven years.
 He looks after all financial operations, including accounting, budgeting, monitoring investments, and maintaining the Fund’s tax-exempt status.
 He also oversees the day-to-day administration of the organisation.
 Singye is also member secretary to the Board’s asset management committee.

 Singye received his MBA in international business in 2007 from Escuela De Alta Direccion Y Administracion in Barcelona, Spain.
 He is from Wongmey Nang, Trashi Yangtse.